 Meigs County in Tennessee reported one of the highest covid-19 vaccination rates in the South for much of the past year.
-But those reports were wrong because of a data error that has surfaced in other states as well.
+But those reports were wrong because of a data error that has surfaced in other states, such as West Virginia and Montana, as well.

 Hundreds of nurses gathered outside a Nashville courthouse to protest RaDonda Vaught’s prosecution for a medical mistake, and cheered when her probation sentence was announced.